TOWARDS THE CONSTITUTION OF A NEW THINK-TANK FOR A POST-CAPITALIST TRANSITION IN THE MEDITERRANEAN

 - ECONOMIES OF THE COMMONS

-- WORK AND LABOUR COMMONING – De-commodification of Work – Cultural Work and Immaterial Work – In 2009 the OECD calculated that half of the workers of the world worked in the informal economy.
+In 2009 the OECD calculated that half of the workers of the world worked in the informal economy.
 By 2020 it will be 2/3 of the global working population.
-In fact, the technologically determinist assumption, made by some post-capitalist scholars that the world is moving towards automated, information-driven and attention-based ‘platform capitalism’ or even the idea of a global proletariat underestimates the huge scale of the global informal economy, the low-skilled manual jobs in the service and tourism economies and the feminization and racialization of the economy that started in the peripheries in 1990s, has now reached the old centres.
-More research needs to be done on contemporary forms of precarious, domestic, informal and semi-rural employment for instance, following the eco-femminist perspectives on ‘subsistence economy of Maria Miers; the domestic economy and the reproductive commons discussed by Silvia Federici and Federica Giardini and on the informal economy.
-Informal workers tend to self-organise themselves in anti-establishment and community-based political groups and undercommons for instance, the urban cooperatives in El-Alto and Rio de Janeiro or Self Employed Women’s Association (SEWA) in India.
+In fact, the technologically determinist assumption, made by some post-capitalist scholars (Mason, 2016 and Srnicek and Williams, 2015) that the world is moving towards automated, information-driven and attention-based ‘platform capitalism’ (Srnicek, 2016) or even the idea of a global proletariat (Standing, 2016) underestimates the huge scale of the global informal economy, the low-skilled manual jobs in the service and tourism economies and the feminization and racialization of the economy that started in the peripheries in 1990s, has now reached the old centres.
+More research needs to be done on contemporary forms of precarious, domestic, informal and semi-rural employment for instance, on the subsistence of eco-femminist perspectives of Maria Miers (1999) and Vandana Shiva (2005); the domestic economy and the reproductive commons discussed by Silvia Federici (2012) and Federica Giardini (2015) and on the informal economy (Breman, 1996, Mollona, 2005).
+Informal workers tend to self-organise themselves in anti-establishment and community-based political groups and undercommons for instance, the urban cooperatives in El-Alto (Zibechi, 2005) and Rio de Janeiro or Self Employed Women’s Association (SEWA) in India.
 An important form of labour commoning is cooperative work.
 Cooperativism was central in anti-colonial, anti-capitalist and anti-dictatorship movements in Latin America, India and other non-aligned regions in the 1970s and 1980s.
-Then in the 2000s it was appropriated by the start-ups in Silicon Valley -for instance see the domesticated version of cooperativism by Wolff.
+Then in the 2000s it was appropriated by the start-ups in Silicon Valley -for instance see the domesticated version of cooperativism by Wolff (2012).
 Can the IRI organize itself along the principles of mutuality and of cooperative labour?